 Advancing from SSW Type 1 to Type 2 is a meaningful achievement that opens the door to a stable, long-term future in Japan — with your family, in your chosen field, and on a clear path toward permanent residency.
 The exam is demanding, but workers who invest in preparation and gain solid field experience before attempting it have a strong track record of success.

-Find an SSW-Qualified Employer →Disclaimer: Information in this article is accurate as of May 2026 and is based on Japan's Immigration Control and Refugee Recognition Act, the Act on Proper Handling of Side-by-Side Work by Foreigners, and related regulations as currently in force.
+Consult TreeGlobalPartners →Disclaimer: Information in this article is accurate as of May 2026 and is based on Japan's Immigration Control and Refugee Recognition Act, related ministerial ordinances, the basic policy and field-specific operation policies for the SSW system, and the operational guidelines revised on September 30, 2025.
+A new Ikusei Shuro (Training and Employment) framework is scheduled to take effect on April 1, 2027, and may affect future pathways into Specified Skilled Worker Type 1.
 The SSW framework, eligible industry fields, exam requirements, and immigration policies are subject to ongoing government review and change.
-Always verify current requirements with the Immigration Services Agency (出入国在留管理庁) and the managing organization for your field before applying.
+Always verify current requirements with the Immigration Services Agency and the managing organization for your field before applying.
 This article is for general informational purposes only and does not constitute legal or immigration advice.